joshjohanning/joshjohanning.github.io/_posts/2022-02-08-github-approveops.md

 ### Prerequisites

-- Since accessing team membership is outside the scope of the [GitHub Token](https://dev.to/github/the-githubtoken-in-github-actions-how-it-works-change-permissions-customizations-3cgp), we have to either use our [GitHub App created in this related post](/posts/github-apps/#scenario-2-using-a-github-app-as-a-rich-comment-bot) or create a PAT with `read:org` scope and use it to get the team membership.
+- Since accessing team membership is outside the scope of the [GitHub Token](https://dev.to/github/the-githubtoken-in-github-actions-how-it-works-change-permissions-customizations-3cgp), we have to either use our [GitHub App created in this related post](/posts/github-apps/#scenario-2-using-a-github-app-as-a-rich-comment-bot) or create a PAT with `read:org` scope and use it to get the team membership
-- At least one member in the approver team, otherwise `jq` won't be able to find the `.[].login` property (this could probably be written more defensively :) ).
+- At least one member in the approver team, otherwise `jq` won't be able to find the `.[].login` property (this could probably be written more defensively :) )

 ### Explanation

-We are using a bash script to:
+I am using a [bash script in my composite action](https://github.com/joshjohanning/ApproveOps/blob/main/.github/workflows/approveops.yml#L28:L53) to:

 1. Get a list of users in the approval team
 2. Get a list of comments on the issue (note that I am converting the comments to base64 otherwise comments that had spaces in them would throw the loop off - this was a [good resource for explaining that](https://www.starkandwayne.com/blog/bash-for-loop-over-json-array-using-jq/))